From Flash Reports to Financial Statement Analysis and Beyond

-Fast growth and an initial public offering challenged the finance group at Biohaven Pharmaceuticals to find new, flexible and scalable ways to work.
-They turned to Workiva for SEC reporting and quickly realised the potential to use Workiva to streamline multiple processes.
+Fast growth and an initial public offering challenged the finance group at Biohaven Pharmaceuticals to find new, flexible, and scalable ways to work.
+They turned to Workiva for SEC reporting and quickly realized the potential to use Workiva to streamline multiple processes.

-'We recognised right away that the platform was built with certain principles in mind to address risks and operational issues that are not exclusive to a finance group', says George Clark, who oversees SEC reporting and the technical accounting team.
+“We recognized right away that the platform was built with certain principles in mind to address risks and operational issues that are not exclusive to a finance group,” says George Clark, who oversees SEC reporting and the technical accounting team.

 Wintrust Financial Corporation

 Joel Macholan, who heads the FP&A team at Wintrust Financial Corporation, is in charge of converting financial data into forecasts company leaders use to make strategic decisions.
-His team depends on Workiva for producing reports with financial projections, analysing variances and answering questions from management.
+His team depends on Workiva for producing reports with financial projections, analyzing variances, and answering questions from management.
 They also use the platform to produce a range of other content, including: